santiyounger/Santi-Younger-Website/content/posts/walk-think.md

 I usually go for my walk in the afternoon.
 I started experiencing some anxiety during the morning.
 I just came back from it and I do feel better than I did.
 I've been feeling overwhelmed this last couple of days.
 I know there will be days where I don't see the point in walking nor on keeping this log of my thoughts.

 I just have to trust that the walk will benefit me, and that this track of my thoughts might help someone else as well to do the same.

+## Day 8 {#day-8}

+Today was satisfying, I had a productive work session, I actually finished video editing project that process that usually takes me over 3 hours in almost half the time.
+Going for my daily walk felt like a nice transition to the next things I want to do with my day.
+I'm in a good mood right now, ready to take onto more fulfilling work.